Skip to Content

 Before updating your codebase, ensure your git repository is clean and that you have no uncommitted changes.

-- Commit or stash your changes before starting.
+• Commit or stash your changes before starting.

-Add ExtensionFast as a Remote
+1. Add the ExtensionFast repository as a remote:

 git remote add upstream https://github.com/ExtensionFast/extensionfast-starter.git

-Now, pull the latest updates from ExtensionFast:
+1. Now, pull the latest updates from ExtensionFast:

 git pull upstream main --allow-unrelated-histories --rebase